 Did you know that in the UK we waste over seven million tons of food every year?
 Getting savvy with the leftovers is not only good for your pocket, it’s also better for the planet.

 Cooked, leftover vegetables can be placed in the blender with some grated cheese, beaten egg ad breadcrumbs to make simple vegeburgers.
 If you’ve only got a small portion of stew left over, try adding lots of extra vegetables and a pastry lid to make it into a pie.
+Use up leftover vegetables in homemade soups, like minestrone, that are great for quick and easy lunches.

 Milk that’s just ‘on the turn’ is ideal for using in scones or puddings.
 If you’ve opened a big tub of yogurt and no-one seems to want to finish it up, use it in baking muffins or mix it with beaten egg and Parmesan as a quick and simple topping for a lasagne.